Refine your search

 Campus Libraries 24/7 Self-Study facilities

-NOTE!
-You must have a UEF library card (Tuudo or traditional plastic card) to be able to apply for an access badge for the library.
-When you receive a library card, you also commit to complying with the library’s rules of use.
-The rules of use also apply to 24/7 use.
+Note: You need a UEF library card (Tuudo or traditional plastic card) in order to apply for library access.
+By obtaining a library card, you commit to following the library’s usage rules, which also apply to 24/7 use.

 The self-study facilities in Joensuu and Kuopio campuses